haxmail/haxmail-backend/README.md

 # haxmail-backend
-Backend for haxmail written in rust
+Backend for haxmail written in golang